 Game drives can be very exclusive with very few vehicles, and we have some preferred areas where you can be the only game drive vehicle operating.
 Night drives are extremely good in the Zambian parks as well.
 They stay out longer than most other safari destinations, so it isn’t just a drive back to camp after sundowners.

 Lastly, Zambia features a lot of smallish independent operations as opposed to larger safari corporations that are dominant in most countries now.
 That’s a blessing and nowhere else are there so many great operations, each offering their own flavor of accommodation.
 Many of these owners are very involved in conservation and with the upliftment of local communities, and it is possible to include cultural visits on Zambia safaris to fully round out the experience.

 - Lower Zambezi National Park

 - Specialty Parks – Kasanka and the Bangweulu Swamps

 Zambia is Africa’s premier country for walking safaris.
 Walks can be daily from a camp or you can walk a circuit to new camps while the staff moves your luggage.
 This country also offers outstanding canoeing experiences and safari by boat.
+In addition, the Lower Zambezi offers excellent fishing opportunities with the sporty tigerfish (strictly catch and release) and bream.
 Game drives are very good as well and night driving is permitted inside the national parks too.
-It is possible to arrange high quality village visits as well for cultural experiences.
+It is possible to arrange high-quality village visits as well for cultural experiences.

 Livingstone/Victoria Falls has a huge number of activities from picnics on islands above the Falls to helicopter tours, bungee jumping, and a host of other activities.